Dr Colin Millard

 - Kadam A, Millard C, Mahajan R, Pollock AM, Brhlikova P. The effectiveness of market competition in India’s private pharmacy sector: a study of the availability of brands of six essential medicines in 124 pharmacies in Maharashtra.
 Global Health 2017.
 Submitted.

 - Millard C, Brhlikova P, Pollock A. Social networks and health policy: The case of misoprostol and the WHO model essential medicine list.
-Social Science & Medicine 2015, 132, 190-196.
+Social Science and Medicine 2015, 132, 190-196.

 - Millard C, Pollock AM, Brhlikova P. Commentary: Evidence versus influence in the WHO procedure for approving essential medicines: misoprostol for maternal health.
 BMJ 2014, 349, g4823.